-In 2005, natural gas consumption in Finland totalled 4.2 bcm (42 TWh), down approximately nine per cent from the previous year.
-Consumption was reduced by the slightly warmer-than-average weather during the year, as well as by the lockout of forest industry during May and June.
-However, consumption of natural gas is expected to grow in Finland in the next few years.
-Total consumption is estimated to be approx. 46 TWh in 2006.
-An expansion of Neste Oil Oyj's Porvoo refinery, which is now under construction, will increase Finland's consumption of natural gas by almost 10 per cent as of the year 2007, at which time total consumption will be slightly over 50 TWh.
+In 2006, natural gas consumption in Finland totalled 4.5 bcm (45 TWh), increased approximately seven per cent from the previous year.
+Consumption of natural gas is expected to grow in Finland in the next few years.
+Total consumption is estimated to be approx. 47 TWh in 2007.
+The increase in consumption will be due to, inter alia, an expansion of Neste Oil Oyj's Porvoo refinery, an expansion of Fortum Espoo Oy's Suomenoja power plant and new power plant project in the Turku economic area, of which the latter one is still waiting for final decision.
 All natural gas consumed in Finland is imported from Russia.